dstanesc/FluidPatterns/apps/complex-property-binding/README.md

 # More Complex Property Data Binding

-Investigates the binding API with a slightly more complex scenario.
+Investigates the Property DDS binding API with a slightly more complex scenario.
 See [simple binding app](../simple-property-binding) for a simpler scenario.

 # Getting Started